OliverMurphy/Keeper-ReactPractice/README.md

 # Keeper-ReactPractice
-The goal of this app was to practice what I learned about the React.js framework.
+The goal of this app was to practice what I learned about the React.js framework from a Udemy course.

 This webpage lets you add/delete notes using React design principles.